Want to know how to get a credit limit increase on your credit card?

 Don’t try asking the person on the other end of the phone how much you should ask for; all credit card companies prohibit their employees from giving guidance on choosing an amount for a credit card limit increase.
 You will be on your own with this one.

 My advice is to shoot for the moon but not for the stars.
+This avoids shooting yourself in the foot.
 If you aim too low, you get less than what was possible.
-If you aim too high, for an outrageous amount, you might get your account flagged as suspicious (meaning, an account review).
-But if you go for a credit limit increase that is high, but not high enough to raise concerns, then the worst that can happen is they might come back with a lower approved amount than what you asked for.
+If you aim too high, for an outrageous amount, you might get your account flagged as suspicious and get branded as a credit seeker (meaning, an account review).
+But if you go for a credit limit increase that is high, but not high enough to raise concerns, then the worst that can happen is they might come back with a lower approved amount than what you originally requested.

 Strategy #2: The Double-Take

 For example, let’s say your current credit card has a $14k limit.
 You can try applying for a second (different) card with them and then re-allocating your credit lines.
 Assuming you have great credit and no reason to be denied for a new card, the odds of approval are probably good.
 That’s why this is my preferred method.

 I have used this strategy a number of times to increase my credit cards’ limits by tens of thousands of dollars.
 Here’s my most recent example of doing this during summer 2013:

 Step 3: The end result?
 My Freedom now has a $19,600 credit limit.
 That’s over 50% higher than what it was before!

 Do you have a Chase card?
 If so try getting another one that you don’t already have.
 Here are their best offers for 2014 (which I constantly update): Marriott Rewards, Slate, Sapphire Preferred, and Freedom.

 Got tips on how to increase a credit card’s limit?
 Post them in the comments below!